Here’s Everything You Need to Know About Class A and Class B

 Think of a class A CDL as a universal license to drive heavy vehicles.

-With a class A, you’ll be qualified to drive just about anything with a gross vehicle weight (tractor and trailer) of 26,001 pounds or more.
+With class A truck driving jobs, you’ll be qualified to drive just about anything with a gross vehicle weight (tractor and trailer) of 26,001 pounds or more.
 Plus, you’ll be able to drive vehicles with a towing capacity of 10,000 pounds or more.

 As you might imagine, class A is the type of CDL that qualifies you to operate big rigs—but that’s not all.

-A class A CDL also qualifies you to operate vehicles that fall into the class B and C CDL categories.
+A class A CDL also qualifies you to operate vehicles that fall into the class B and local CDL jobs Denver categories.

 What is a Class B CDL?